 Najeh Abu Orabi

 Najeh Abu Orabi, Ph.D., a native of Jordan, has been challenging American students to master the Arabic language for more than a decade.
 In addition to leading the Arabic Language program, Najeh manages the Arabic language curriculum for CIEE in Jordan.
 He has a doctorate in Arabic language curricula and education methods and a master’s degree in Arabic language.
 Najeh has also taught Arabic at the University of Virginia and is a certified ACTFL OPI tester.
 For the Arabic Language program, Najeh works with a special team of instructors, all of whom hold advanced degrees in Arabic language and literature and extensive experience teaching Arabic as a foreign language to international students, and are trained in ACTFL standards.

-Rana Masri is a ten year veteran of international education in Amman.
-She manages all aspects of the housing program in Jordan, in addition to advising students on intercultural adjustment and cultural activities in Amman and recruiting Arabic speaking host families for CIEE students in Jordan.
+Rana Masri is a 10-year veteran of international education in Amman.
+She manages all aspects of the housing program in Jordan, in addition to advising students on intercultural adjustment and cultural activities in Amman, and recruiting Arabic-speaking host families for CIEE students in Jordan.

-Stephen Bush, Student Services Director, received his M.A. in Middle Eastern Studies from the University of Texas at Austin, where he also worked as an Arabic teaching assistant.
-Stephen completed his undergraduate studies at Westmont College, during which he studied abroad in Egypt and travelled to Syria, Lebanon, Tunisia, and Morocco.
-His study abroad experience inspired him to return to Egypt and the Palestinian Territories where he worked for several years as a volunteer and teacher.
-Stephen developed advanced Arabic proficiency while living in the region and in 2010 he completed a summer fellowship with the Center for Arabic Study Abroad (CASA) at the American University in Cairo.
+Stephen Bush holds a master’s degree in Middle Eastern studies from the University of Texas at Austin, where he also worked as an Arabic teaching assistant.
+He completed his undergraduate studies at Westmont College, during which he studied abroad in Egypt and traveled to Syria, Lebanon, Tunisia, and Morocco.
+His study abroad experience inspired him to return to Egypt and the Palestinian territories where he worked for several years as a volunteer and teacher.
+Stephen developed advanced Arabic proficiency while living in the region, and in 2010 completed a summer fellowship with the Center for Arabic Study Abroad (CASA) at the American University in Cairo.